AdobeDocs/experience-manager-64.it-IT/help/sites-authoring/launches-creating.md

 ---
 title: Creazione dei lanci
-seo-title: Creazione dei lanci
+seo-title: Creating Launches
-description: 'Puoi creare un lancio per abilitare l’aggiornamento di una nuova versione di pagine web esistenti da attivare in futuro. '
+description: Puoi creare un lancio per abilitare l’aggiornamento di una nuova versione di pagine web esistenti da attivare in futuro.
-seo-description: 'Puoi creare un lancio per abilitare l’aggiornamento di una nuova versione di pagine web esistenti da attivare in futuro. '
+seo-description: You can create a launch to enable the updating of a new version of existing web pages for future activation.
 uuid: c1a32710-8189-4a2e-bf2f-428ab30d48c8
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.4/SITES